Prepare for the Fair

 - Once you’ve selected organizations to target, research basic information like: the size of the organization, general history, mission, product(s), target market(s), policies, and competitors.
 This will make it easier for you to talk to (and impress) representatives from these organizations.

-Where to find company information:
+Where to find organization information:

-PREPARE A BRIEF INTRODUCTION SPEECH
+PREPARE A BRIEF INTRODUCTION

 - Class (first year, sophomore, junior, senior)